Updated: Dec 10, 2022

 Previously we were purchasing Season Sardines in Water until we realized one of our local stores had frozen sardines at the beginning of summer.
 So instead, we buy 4, 35oz. bags at $3.99 per bag, which lasts us the entire year.
 A month's supply of frozen sardines is roughly $1.33 for the sardines Fiona consumes.

 Oysters are great for zinc, but the sodium content can become absurd.
 Some people rinse off their oysters before feeding, which is a great option when buying canned.
 Previously I bought the canned oyster in the store but found purchasing them on Amazon, through subscribe and save, is much cheaper.
-When we meal prep, we evenly distribute two 8 oz. can (roughly 3 oysters per meal).
-For a month's supply, it's $12 for the 32 ounces Fiona consumes.
+When we meal prep, we evenly distribute 1-8 oz. can (roughly 1-2 oysters per meal).
+For a month's supply, it's $6 for the 16 ounces Fiona consumes.

 1/2 Boiled Egg ($3.26/18-count)